qyxqyx/LWAU/README.md

 URL: https://arxiv.org/abs/2007.08129

-LWAU is evaluated on two backbones:Conv-4 and ResNet12
+LWAU is evaluated with two backbones:Conv-4 and ResNet12

 The performances on MiniImagenet is shown as the following Table.
 The upper part of the table shows the meta-learning based few-shot learning methods with Conv-4 backbone.